 R | | Action, Adventure, Sci-Fi

-A woman rebels against a tyrannical ruler in postapocalyptic Australia in search for her home-land with the help of a group of female prisoners, a psychotic worshipper, and a drifter named Max.
+In a post-apocalyptic wasteland, a woman rebels against a tyrannical ruler in search for her homeland with the aid of a group of female prisoners, a psychotic worshiper, and a drifter named Max.

 My name is Max.
 My world is fire and blood.
 Once, I was a cop.
 A road warrior searching for a righteous cause.
 As the world fell, each of us in our own way was broken.
 It was hard to know who was more crazy... me... or everyone else.

 When Max pulls up Nux's hand to the window of his vehicle with the chain it's in a sideways position.
 In the next close up shot, his fingers are facing away from Max as he approaches him.

 "Where must we go... we who wander this Wasteland in search of our better selves?" -The First History Man

 A "PG-13" version was created, but only screened for American test-audiences.
 Positive feedback towards the "R-rated" version convinced Warner Bros to release it, theatrically.

 $5,079,641 (Russia) (17 May 2015)